Joshua-Stacy-VA/Vista-VAM/ATO/ATO_Checklist.md

 6. CSP authorization package in RiskVision will then be advanced to OIS and Certification Authority (CA) for review.
 Additionally, VA determines if the CSP system appropriately addresses any and all necessary VA and Department of Homeland Security (DHS) Trusted Internet Connection (TIC) requirements (e.g., all external systems, including cloud solutions, hosted from facilities or data centers outside of the VA network and boundary must comply with DHS TIC requirements and VA’s external connection agreements) before progressing to the VA CISO and Designated Accrediting Authority (DAA) for agency ATO consideration.

-### Cloud-Based VA Application / Workload / Third-Party System ATO Process
+### Cloud-Based VA Application / Third-Party System ATO Process

 The Cloud/FedRAMP cloud-based VA Application / Workload / Third-Party System ATO process consists of the following steps: